awslabs/aws-embedded-metrics-node/README.md

 - Lambda: decorates logs with Lambda metadata and sends over stdout
 - Agent: no decoration and sends over TCP
 - EC2: decorates logs with EC2 metadata and sends over TCP
+- ECS: decorates logs with ECS metadata and enables support for Firelens

 Example: